alire-project/alire/doc/private-crates.md

 For testing purposes, indexes can be configured on the local filesystem.
-These need not be Git repositories, but can instead be a plain directory specified with a `file:/some/path` URL (which, unlike for remote indexes, may optionally refer directly to the index directory instead of its parent).
+These need not be Git repositories, but can instead be a plain directory specified with a `file:/some/path` URL (which, unlike for remote indexes, may optionally refer directly to the `index/` directory instead of its parent).

 ### Configuring an index